ultrajg86/typeorm-transactional/README.md

 ## Hooks

-Because you hand over control of the transaction creation to this library, there is no way for you to know whether or not the current transaction was sucessfully persisted to the database.
+Because you hand over control of the transaction creation to this library, there is no way for you to know whether or not the current transaction was successfully persisted to the database.

 To circumvent that, we expose three helper methods that allow you to hook into the transaction lifecycle and take appropriate action after a commit/rollback.

-- `runOnTransactionCommit(cb)` takes a callback to be executed after the current transaction was sucessfully committed
+- `runOnTransactionCommit(cb)` takes a callback to be executed after the current transaction was successfully committed
 - `runOnTransactionRollback(cb)` takes a callback to be executed after the current transaction rolls back.
-The callback gets the error that initiated the roolback as a parameter.
+The callback gets the error that initiated the rollback as a parameter.
 - `runOnTransactionComplete(cb)` takes a callback to be executed at the completion of the current transactional context.
 If there was an error, it gets passed as an argument.